Inside Rethymnon Cathedral at dusk (Photograph: Patrick Comerford, 2016)

 Shopping in the busy, narrow streets of Rethymnon (Photograph: Patrick Comerford, 2016)

-The other major change in tourism is the arrival of tourist on the all-inclusive package.
+The other major change in tourism is the arrival of tourists on the all-inclusive package.
 They eat in their hotels, they seldom venture out to local restaurants, and when they do they are part of a coach tour.
 They never get to meet local people, and, as I was reminded a few times, they never or seldom ever use local taxis.

 When they use taxis, the conversations can be surprising.
 One driver told me of a family staying in a large plush hotel who did not know the name of the nearby town.
 They asked to be taken to a good restaurant, and knew nothing about Rethymnon – its history, its culture, its architecture … they did not even know its name, they just wanted to be taken to a good restaurant “in town.”